rxseven/docker-playground/README.md

 mkdir ssl && cd ..
 ```

-**3.** Copy a self-signed certificate, `onigiri-webapp.crt` and `onigiri-webapp.key` from [`src/config/nginx/certs`](https://github.com/rxseven/onigiri-webapp/tree/master/src/config/nginx/certs) and paste into `ssl` directory:
+**3.** Copy the self-signed certificate and public key for the production domain name from [`src/config/nginx/certs`](https://github.com/rxseven/onigiri-webapp/tree/master/src/config/nginx/certs) and paste into `ssl` directory:

 ```
 onigiri
 └── ssl
-    ├── onigiri-webapp.crt
+    ├── onigiri-webapp.herokuapp.com.crt
-    └── onigiri-webapp.key
+    └── onigiri-webapp.herokuapp.com.key
 ```

 An SSL certificate is a digital certificate that authenticates the identity of your app.
 Once that certificate is installed on your web server, your app has established a secure session with the web server via an HTTPS connections.

-In later steps, we will configure a custom domain name in `/etc/hosts` and use HTTPS with a self-signed certificate to allow the browser to connect to the app securely.
+In later steps, we will add and configure a domain name in Hosts file,`/etc/hosts` and use HTTPS with the self-signed certificate above to allow the browser to connect to the app securely.

-> For development and testing, you can create and sign a certificate yourself with open source tools like [OpenSSL](https://www.openssl.org). **Self-signed certificates** are free and easy to create, but cannot be used for front-end decryption on public sites.
+> For development and testing purposes, you can create and sign a certificate yourself with open source tool like [OpenSSL](https://www.openssl.org). **Self-signed certificates** are free and easy to create, but cannot be used for front-end decryption on public sites.

 > **Requiring HTTPS for Facebook Login** : From October 6, 2018, all Facebook apps are required to use HTTPS, even running in the development environment.
 For more information see [Facebook Developer News](https://developers.facebook.com/blog/post/2018/06/08/enforce-https-facebook-login/).